Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Preliminaries: Linear Representation, Blow-ups, and Conflict Graphs

 Finally, consider two crossing pairs.
 We require that the edges $v'_{j,2}v_j$ with $v_{j,1}<v_j<v_{j,3}$ are crossed by edges $v_iv_{i,2}$ with $v_{i_1} < v_i<v_{i,3}$.
 This can happen in two forms.
 Either $v'_{j,2} < v_i < v_j < v_{i,2}$ or $v_i < v'_{j,2} < v_{i,2} < v_j$.
 In both cases we conclude that $v_i<v_j$ and therefore $e_i$ is further to the left than $e_j$. \end{proof}

 \cref{lem:abc} will be helpful when we try to prove acyclicity of subsets of the conflict graph.
 We will use it in the following form.

-\begin{lemma} Given a subset $S$ of the vertices of the conflict graph $H=H(T,T')$ that has the following two properties. \begin{itemize} \itemsep{0em} \item All vertices of $S$ represent the three types of pairs of triangles (above, below, crossing) that we introduced in this section. \item All edges in $S$ are either between two pairs of the same type, or they are directed from an above pair to a crossing pair, from an above pair to a below pair, or from a crossing pair to a below pair. \end{itemize} Then $S$ forms an acyclic subset. \end{lemma}
+\begin{lemma} Given a subset $S$ of the vertices of the conflict graph $H=H(T,T')$ that has the following two properties. \begin{itemize} \itemsep{0em} \item Every vertex of $S$ represents a pair of triangles of one of the three types (above, below, crossing) that we introduced in this section. \item Every edge in $S$ are either between two pairs of the same type, or they are directed from an above pair to a crossing pair, from an above pair to a below pair, or from a crossing pair to a below pair. \end{itemize} Then $S$ forms an acyclic subset. \end{lemma}

 \begin{proof} By \cref{lem:abc}, $S$ does not induce a directed cycle that consist entirely of pairs of triangles of a single type.
 By the second condition of the lemma, we have no directed paths from crossing pairs to above pairs or from below pairs to crossing or above pairs.
 In particular, we have no directed cycles that contain pairs of triangles of different types in $S$.
 We conclude that $S$ has no cycles at all. \end{proof}